vmakarov28/Alpaca-Stock-Trading-Bot/README.md

     nano ~/.bashrc

-Then add the new paths to the file.
+Then add the new paths to the end of the file.
 > export PATH="$HOME/.pyenv/bin:$PATH"
 >
 > eval "$(pyenv init --path)"
 >
 > eval "$(pyenv virtualenv-init -)"
 >
-Press Cntrl + O then Enter to save and Cntrl + X to exit the file.
+Press `Cntrl + O` then Enter to save and then `Cntrl + X` to exit the file.
 Now back in the command line refresh the file with:

     source ~/.bashrc